noiseprotocol/nls_spec/nls.md

 \newpage

 ## 5.3.
-NoiseShortLink
+NoiseTinyLink

-NoiseShortLink is a variant of NoiseLink designed for short messages and constrained devices.
+NoiseTinyLink is a variant of NoiseLink designed for small messages and constrained devices.

-NoiseShortLink uses the following Noise protocols:
+NoiseTinyLink defines aliases "1", "2", and "3" as the following Noise protocols:

- (1) `Noise_XX_25519_AESGCM_SHA256`
+ * "1" = `Noise_XX_25519_AESGCM_SHA256`
- (2) `Noise_XX_25519_ChaChaPoly_SHA256`
+ * "2" = `Noise_XX_25519_ChaChaPoly_SHA256`
- (3) `Noise_XX_25519_ChaChaPoly_BLAKE2s`
+ * "3" = `Noise_XX_25519_ChaChaPoly_BLAKE2s`

-These are assigned aliases "1" through "3", and the initiator indicates their choice using the alias only.
+The initiator indicates their choice using the alias only.
 Future versions of this specification may assign values to the aliases "4" through "100".

-It is assumed the responder supports whichever aliases the initiator is configured with.
-To keep things simple, NoiseShortLink does not support `switch_protocol` or `retry_protocol`.
+It is assumed the responder supports whichever aliases the initiator is configured to use.
+To keep things simple, NoiseTinyLink does not support `switch_protocol` or `retry_protocol`.
 To upgrade to a new protocol, either all responders need to be upgraded before any initiators, or initiators must be upgraded to perform "rejected-retry".
 Responders are required to send a `rejected` field when rejecting a client's `initial_protocol`, to enable rejected-retry.

+NoiseTinyLink assumes the parties are configured with a single evidence blob at most, and does not negotiate its type.

-NoiseShortLink uses the same messages as NoiseLink, except that `max_send_length` and `max_recv_length` are supported to negotiate shorter transport messages.
+Finally, NoiseTinyLink supports `max_send_length` and `max_recv_length` to negotiate shorter transport messages.

 \newpage

 ```
-message NoiseShortLinkNegotiationDataRequest1 {
+message NoiseTinyLinkNegotiationDataRequest1 {
-  string server_name = 1;
   string initial_protocol = 2;
   string rejected_protocol = 5;
 }

-message NoiseShortLinkHandshakePayloadRequest1 {
+message NoiseTinyLinkHandshakePayloadRequest1 {
-  repeated string evidence_request_type = 2;
 }

-message NoiseShortLinkNegotiationDataResponse1 {
+message NoiseTinyLinkNegotiationDataResponse1 {
   bool rejected = 5;
 }

-message NoiseShortLinkHandshakePayloadResponse1 {
+message NoiseTinyLinkHandshakePayloadResponse1 {
-  repeated string evidence_request_type = 2;
-  repeated string evidence_blob_type = 3;
+  string evidence_blob_type = 2;
-  bytes evidence_blob = 4;
+  bytes evidence_blob = 3;
-  NoiseShortLinkTransportOptions transport_options = 5;
+  NoiseTinyLinkTransportOptions transport_options = 4;
 }

-message NoiseShortLinkHandshakePayloadRequest2 {
+message NoiseTinyLinkHandshakePayloadRequest2 {
-  repeated string evidence_blob_type = 3;
+  string evidence_blob_type = 2;
-  bytes evidence_blob = 4;
+  bytes evidence_blob = 3;
-  NoiseShortLinkTransportOptions transport_options = 5;
+  NoiseTinyLinkTransportOptions transport_options = 4;
 }

-message NoiseShortLinkTransportOptions {
+message NoiseTinyLinkTransportOptions {
   uint32 max_send_length = 1;
   uint32 max_recv_length = 2;
 }